Gift-Stack/regex-lite/README.md

-# Regex.js
+# Regex Lite

 ## Description

-`regex-js` is a TypeScript utility library designed to simplify the creation and validation of regular expressions.
+`regex-lite` is a TypeScript utility library designed to simplify the creation and validation of regular expressions.
 This library provides a fluent, chainable interface to build complex regular expressions with ease and readability.

 ## Features